Donate Menu

 Also if a third party requests information concerning the individual then Toybox will not usually release that information unless the individual expressly consents.
 And if the records would disclose information about another individual who has not given permission for the information to be released, then it does not have to be released.

-6. Monitoring and review
+11. Monitoring and Review

 This policy will be reviewed every two years or after a significant change in operations, the law or a significant incident, whichever is sooner.
-Additionally the DPO will carry out regular reviews of the compliance to this policy.
+Additionally, the DPO will carry out regular reviews of the compliance to this policy.